bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 Especially when using non-persistent entities it is best to use a web service rather than a datasource because the web service does not return Mendix objects but only JSON data.

-# The Data changed date attribute
-Pluggable widgets are rendered **really** often due to the way React works.
-Clicking buttons, conditional visibility elsewhere on the page, changing the context object or opening a popup are examples.

-To prevent lots of unnecessary server roundtrips, the widget will only reload the data when the value of the data changed date attribute changes.
-So whenever you want the widget to refresh, set the attribute to current date/time in your microflow.
-When the date did not change, the widget will just render the data loaded in a previous render.

 # Migrating from the old pivot table widget
 Migration depends on whether you currently use persistent data directly in the widget.